xonsh/xonsh/docs/tutorial_write_your_own_history_backend.rst

             resp = requests.get(url, headers=headers)
         return resp

-``_save_to_db()`` takes a dict, which contains the information about a command that use input, as the input, and save it into CouchDB.
+``_save_to_db()`` takes a dict as the input, which contains the information about a command that use input, and save it into CouchDB.

+Instead of letting CouchDB provide us a random Document ID (i.e. the ``data['_id']`` in our code), we built it for ourselves.
+We use the Unix timestamp and UUID string for a second time.
+Prefixing with ``self.sessionid`` we have, we make history items in order inside a single xonsh session too.
-As ``self.sessionid``, here we also use timestamps to build the doc KEY so that we don't need any views.
-Just with bare ``_all_docs`` API, we can fetch history items back in order.
+So that we don't need any extra CouchDB's
+`Design Documents and Views <http://docs.couchdb.org/en/2.0.0/couchapp/ddocs.html>`_ feature.
+Just with a bare ``_all_docs`` API, we can fetch history items back in order.

 Now that we have helper functions, we can update our ``append()`` method to do the real job - save history into DB.

-This method will be called by xonsh core every time it reveives new commands from user.

 .. code-block:: python